jorgelink6/UdacityProjectCapstone2/README.md

 #### Jenkins server

-for the creation of the jenkins server I wrote a cloudformation script that will create a EC2 insntance and install the necesary dependencies to run the pipeline
+For the creation of the jenkins server I wrote a cloudformation script **JenkinsServer.yml** that will create a fresh EC2 insntance and install the necesary dependencies to run the pipeline correctly.
 ##### Dependencies
 1.
 2.